 Abandoning the American Dream: the story of those who returned to their homeland

 For some, a green card is a lifelong dream.
-And those who carry the American dream in their hearts sincerely do not understand those who won the green card, but did not use this chance.
+And those who carry the American dream in their hearts sincerely do not understand those who won a green card but did not take advantage of this chance.
 Starting life from scratch in a foreign country is not always as easy as it seems.
-ForumDaily readers, who were lucky enough to win the lottery, but were not lucky to make the American dream come true, told why they did not work out with the United States.
+ForumDaily readers who were lucky enough to win the lottery, but were not lucky enough to realize the American dream, told why things didn’t work out for them in the USA.

 Photo: Shutterstock